arrow

 11. What happens if a Snowbird tourist gets sick in USA?

-Snowbird Tourists can use Urgent Care clinics, make appointments at a doctor's office or go the the hospital, if needed.
-However, they will have to pay out-of-pocket for any and all medical care they receive.
-This is why we recommend getting a travel or US tourist health insurance for Snowbirds for the duration of their stay.
+Snowbird tourists can use urgent care clinics, visit a doctor’s office, or go to the hospital if needed.
+However, they must pay out-of-pocket for all medical care.
+This is why it’s recommended to have travel or US tourist health insurance for Snowbirds during their stay.

 12. How long do Snowbirds have to stay in Canada?

 Snowbirds must be physically present in Canada for at least 183 days in a 12-month period.
-It is however important for Snowbirds to consult a qualified immigration or legal professional to understand the full requirements.
+It is important to consult a qualified immigration or legal professional to understand full requirements.

 Canadian Snowbirds can stay outside Canada for up to six months at a time without losing their status as a Canadian resident.
-It is however important to have good travel medical insurance while outside Canada since your Canadian health insurance will not be available outside the country.
-This is particularly true for travel to the United States where the cost of healthcare is very expensive.
+It is important to have good travel medical insurance while outside Canada, especially when traveling to the US, where healthcare costs are very high.

-Yes, you can get snowbird travel insurance if you have a pre-existing medical condition, the coverage for the pre-existing condition will depend on the specific condition and the insurance plan and provider.
-Some insurance providers offer coverage for pre-existing medical conditions, others offer coverage only for acute onset of pre-existing conditions, while some others may have exclusions or limitations on coverage related to pre-existing conditions.
+Yes, you can get snowbird travel insurance if you have a pre-existing medical condition.
+Coverage depends on the specific condition and the insurance plan.
+Some providers offer full coverage for pre-existing conditions, others cover only the acute onset of pre-existing conditions, and some may have exclusions or limitations.

 Compare and buy best Canada cruise travel insurance